Last Updated: August 17, 2020

 Salt Water Flush For Constipation

 If you are doing a sea salt cleanse correctly, use warm water and real sea salt that are completely mixed so that your body easily picks up the minerals from the salt.
-When properly prepared, you will not see granules of sea salt, just a cloudy mixture that is uniform in color and structure.

 This is important because when the sea salt dissolves completely in the water, it helps the digestive organs process the mixture in the most effective and safe way.
 Your kidneys will not draw water and leave only salt.
 And high levels of salt will not enter the bloodstream, which can increase your blood pressure.